CoreMedia/coremedia-headless-server/README.md

     -P performance-test

 if you want to run the performance tests while building the workspace.
+The default setup requires the test data to be imported into the
+CoreMedia content repository.

 Run the server with